hillahhassan/cpp_technical/README.md

 # AVLTree

-A fully templated generic C++ implementation of an AVL (Adelson-Velsky and Landis) self-balancing binary search tree.
+A fully templated generic C++ implementation of an AVL self-balancing binary search tree.

 ## Features